rajuranpe/Image-scraper/README.md

 # Image-scrapper
 A basic script to download images using beautiful soup library.
-Does not contain defined sites at the moment, WIP
+Does not contain constructors or UI right now